wp-plugins/menu-manager/readme.txt

 Download the zip file, unzip it, and copy the "menu-manager" folder to your plugins directory.
 Then activate it from your plugin panel.
 After successful activation, Menu Manager will appear under your "Settings" tab.

-Visit the <a href="http://sulaeman.nundut.com/plugin/menu-manager-wordpress-plugin/" target="_blank">plugin post</a> for detail installation.
+Visit the <a href="http://www.feelinc.me/plugin/menu-manager-wordpress-plugin/" target="_blank">plugin post</a> for detail installation.

 == Changelog ==

+= 1.0.3 =
+* change the dropdown using superfish, please read again the documentation for placing the menu manager plugin html tag
+* show the parent page title on the admin panel
+* re-positioning the admin panel layout
+* fix the some bugs "oh i forgot which bugs"

+= 1.0.2 =
+* change plugin url

 = 1.0.1 =
 * fix deactive